puzzle/unilu-pruefungsabfrage/shibboleth/README.md

    files.
 3. Now you are ready to create the docker image for test and / or production use.
 Run the command `build` and result is the created docker image `shibboleth-sp-test` or `shibboleth-sp-prod`.
-4. The final step is to run the created docker image using the command `run`.
+4. The final step is to run the created docker image using the Docker Compose file `docker compose up -d --no-deps --build shibboleth`.

 When you start a session within the docker image you can find the metadata file from `AAI Test` or `SWITCH AAI` under `/var/cache/shibboleth/` which will be refreshed every hour.